Meeco/js-sdk/packages/cli/README.md

 This will setup a private encryption space between the two users (if it does not exist already) and then share the item.

 You can fetch the shared item as the second user with `meeco shares:list -a .user_2.yaml` / `meeco shares:get -a .user_2.yaml <share_id>`
+You can delete shared item as either first or second user with `meeco shares:delete -a .user_2.yaml <share_id>`

 ## 5. Update an Item